frede-merkle/dabba-app/README.md

     - Once claimed, other users will see that you've taken this lunch
 4. This CANNOT be undone

-#### Removing Someone from OOF List
+#### Removing Someone from OOO List
 1. Find the person in the table
 2. Click the ❌ icon to remove them
     - Only do this if they're actually back in office
-    - If someone already claimed their lunch, tell them the person is not OOF
+    - If someone already claimed their lunch, tell them the person is not OOO

 ## Development